R-A-exe/password-generator/README.md

 ## Validation

-In order to validate that the password contains at least one character from the specified types, a validation methos is called, and passed the string, and each of the boolean values collected during the
+In order to validate that the password contains at least one character from the specified types, a validation function is called, and passed the string, and each of the boolean values collected during the
 Criteria Selection part.

 The validation function loops through each character of the password and conducts the following tests: